tsat0002/pisa-teacher-proficiency-analysis/README.md

 The analysis aims to answer:

-* How do teachers’ math skills evolve over time?
+* How do teachers’ perform on average across the years compared to non-teachers?

 * How do teachers compare to other professionals?

-* How do teachers perform relative to the general population?
+* How do teachers perform relative to the general population each year?

 Understanding these trends is crucial for targeting professional development and improving teacher effectiveness, which ultimately enhances student outcomes.